What Do Seventh-day Adventists Believe About Spiritual Gifts and Ministries?

 Adventists believe that the prophetic gift is still manifest even in these last days.
 And through the ministry and writings of Ellen White, the church is instructed through the prophetic gift.

 The gift of teaching is where one is good at explaining the principles of God’s word to others.

 A good example is Priscilla and Aquila who saw that Apollos needed a more complete understanding of the Scriptures.
 So, they took him aside and explained to him the way of God more accurately (Acts 18:26).

 The Adventist church runs the largest private educational system in the world.
 They have teachers and educators who present the Bible as the central theme of all their teaching.
 They also train Bible workers and ministers in seminaries.
-And every graduate is equipped to be missionaries and teachers of the Gospel wherever they go as workers.
+And all graduates are equipped to be missionaries and teachers of the Gospel wherever they go as workers.

 Those with the gift of miracles were able to do supernatural things through the power of God, just like Jesus did.

 An example would be when Peter resurrected Tabitha in Joppa (Acts 9:36-42).

 We don’t see such miracles as resurrections today, but we believe that every answered prayer is a miracle.
 And even the fact that we are alive, the birth of a new baby, and the many ways that we are protected from danger is a miracle.